Straight up, guv! Would I lie to you?

 - 8 July 2005

-I was ill off of work, so ill that I stayed in bed until about 3pm and felt like shit.(more…)
+I was ill off work.
+So ill that I stayed in bed until about 3pm, and still felt like shit.(more…)

 - Cringeworthy scenes in films